Would you like to know more about data governance maturity 2020 trends?

 The changes in data governance maturity 2020have positive trends:

 More companies have established a formal data management function.

-The number of companies that have paid attention to the development of policies and processes has increased.
+The number of companies that have focused on developing policies and processes has increased.

 More companies have got budgets for data management initiatives.

-The support of top management to data management initiative worsened in 2020 compared to 2019
+The support of top management for data management initiative worsened in 2020 compared to 2019

-To strengthen the data management framework, companies should focus on:
+To strengthen the data management framework, companies should focus on the following:

-Expanding awareness of the benefits to implement data management among key business stakeholders and decision-makers
+Expanding awareness of the benefits of implementing data management among key business stakeholders and decision-makers

 Creating sustainable and fit-for-purpose resources for the set of data management roles, policies, and processes

 Embedding data management practices in “business as usual” operations